 These Terms of Business should be read in conjunction with our initial letter sent to you when you instructed us.

-Highcross Law Solicitors is a trading style of Highcross Law (Leicester) Limited, a company registered in England and Wales under number 08351758.
+Highcross Law Solicitors is a trading style of Highcross Law (Leicester) Ltd, a company registered in England and Wales under number 08351758.
 A list of directors is available for inspection at the registered office.

 We make every effort to ensure that your telephone calls, faxes and e-mails are returned as soon as possible.
 Occasionally it may not always be possible to return your telephone call the same day, particularly if your contact is in meetings all day or out of the office on business, but we do try to work on a team basis and in addition, messages can also be left with your contact’s secretary.